There are many incredible ways that you can advocate with ASF and our partner organizations in the weeks and months to come.

 Our Annual 5K!

 For more than a decade, the Lagas Family of Phoenix, Arizona organized an annual 5K For Healthy Kidneys.
 They brought together patients, families, friends and neighbors to bring awareness to Alport syndrome and raise funds for Alport Syndrome Foundation.
 They secured sponsorships from local businesses and reached out to local running clubs.
-In 2020, the 5K For Healthy Kidneys is moving to San Diego!
-Read the 2020 San Diego 5K for Healthy Kidneys Press Release.
+In 2020, the 5K For Healthy Kidneys, originally scheduled to take place in San Diego on April 5, 2020, was moved to an all virtual format to ensure patient safety amidst the COVID-19 pandemic.

 After her young son’s diagnosis, Kait Armstrong designed a series of prints that tell the story of living with Alport syndrome.
 Her Alport Alphabet starts with “A is for Alport” and includes references to things familiar to many in the Alport community: Dialysis, Hearing, Kidney, Lab Results, Sodium and Worry, to name a few.
 During Alport Awareness Month, Kait’s alphabet prints were displayed at the Library Art Center in Newport, NH.
 In addition, the alphabet series was published in Dartmouth medical school’s literary and art journal Lifelines.
 Kait’s creative ways of sharing her artistic talents are increasing awareness of Alport syndrome in unique ways.